 Associate's Degree in Theatre

 Common associate's degrees offered in theatre are the Associate of Arts in Theatre and Associate in Science in Theatre Arts.
-Theatre courses provide students a foundation for later pursuing a career as an actor or set designer, or perhaps a career in producing.
 Some colleges may provide students the opportunity to audition for performances and productions.
 The associate's degree provides groundwork for those who wish to pursue further formal education in theatre.

 Through theatre programs, students acquire a thorough understanding of theatre arts.
-They gain knowledge and skills to effectively perform and to explore areas of theatre design and production.
 Program requirements may also include courses in communication and reading.
 Students learn to expand their creativity and to express themselves through acting.
 Theatre students will explore areas such as:

 - Acting and techniques for auditioning